Josif-GitHub/Network-app/README.md

 <!-- My own markdown -->
 - __Home__

-  - The Home page will provide the user with supporting content to see the latest and most relevant new or information that the network of Lyftet i Lövgärdet focuses on spreading to the community.
+  - The Home page will provide the user with supporting content to see the latest and most relevant news or information that the network of Lyftet i Lövgärdet focuses on spreading to the community at the moment.
   - This section is valuable to the user as they will be able to easily receive relevant information without searching for it.

 <!-- My own markdown / End -->